 Date of Detection: June 22, 2015 at 2:54 PM

-Current Size: 15,354 acres (size may increase or decrease with more accurate mapping)
+Current Size: 14,448 acres (size decreased with more accurate mapping)

 Location: 30 miles North West of Fairbanks along the Elliot Highway